biggestcookie/Borderlands-Sensitivity-Changer/README.md

 ## Usage

-### Releases
+### Installation

+The Windows and Linux applications can be found in the [releases](https://github.com/biggestcookie/borderlands-sensitivity-changer/releases) of this repository.

+#### Windows:
-The built application can be found in the [releases](https://github.com/biggestcookie/borderlands-sensitivity-changer/releases) of this repository.
-Simply download the application to any location and run it.
+Simply download the Windows application (named `BLSensChanger-Windows-1-2-0.exe` to any location and run it.
 Make sure you have run the game and have changed some settings at least once before launching.

+#### Linux:
-This app runs on Windows and Linux.
-On Linux, it will only work on the Windows version of the game running through Proton, and not the Linux-native port.
+Note that on Linux, this app will only work on the Windows version of the game running through Proton, and not the Linux-native port.

+1. Download the Linux application (named `BLSensChanger-Linux-1-2-0`).
+2. Using your terminal, `cd` into the folder your browser downloaded the file to (often `cd ~/Downloads` but this may vary).
+3. Run `chmod +x ./BLSensChanger-Linux-1-2-0` to allow the file to become executable.
+4. Run `./BLSensChanger-Linux-1-2-0` to start the program.
+Make sure you have run the game and have changed some settings at least once before launching.

 ### Demonstration